When Rod Stewart Was Sued for Ruining a Fan’s Sex Life

 The Boughtons, who ended up divorcing, ultimately settled for a $17,000 judgment — less than the $75,000 they were originally seeking, and certainly not enough to convince Stewart to stop kicking balls into his concert crowds.
 He's since been threatened with legal action by a number of fans, including one who said he had difficulty hanging onto his job after having his little finger snapped by the "reckless and stupid" incident, and another who claimed one of Stewart's balls broke his nose.

-For all the hassle the lawsuits inevitably create, Rod Stewart still shows no signs of giving up one of his favorite performing gimmicks: Facing the broken-nose lawsuit in 2014, he quipped to reporters that his concerts were "a contact sport."
+Despite all the hassle these lawsuits inevitably created, Rod Stewart showed no signs of giving up one of his favorite performing gimmicks: Facing the broken-nose lawsuit in 2014, he quipped to reporters that his concerts were "a contact sport."